LuckyServ/Promod/README.txt

 Blocked infected friendly fire against witch, excluding tank.
 Infected bots will now be kicked 10 seconds after tank spawns if they are not capping a survivor.
 Witch no longer respawns when killed by tank.
+Distance points will now accurately reflect your current position in the map.
+In other words, you will lose distance by running backwards.
+Distance points now increment a bit smoother, showing more accurate values.
+Added static shotgun spread.
+Values are the same as Redtown, except that they don't do increased damage to commons.
+Fixed hunters being able to instantly repounce after being shoved.
+Shoving a special infected will now increase your fatigue by 1.
+Fixed all survivors using coach's grunt noise when using melee weapons.
+Replaced all pumpshotguns with chromes and smgs with silenced uzis in all 1v1 configs.
+Hunters can now pounce and scratch through doors instantly in all 1v1 configs.
+Common will now instantly destroy doors in all 1v1 configs.
+Gas can pour time reduced from 0.7 to 0.5 in all 1v1 configs.
+Fixed Blood Harvest 3 and Dead Air 4 events spawning too many commons in 1v1 configs.

 4.0.4e